Fernthedev/quest-rue/README.md

 ### Quest mod

 Install QPM and the normal quest mod build tools.
-[Install vcpkg](#installing-vcpkg), run `qpm restore`, and run `qpm s qmod`.
+In the `qmod` directory, run `qpm restore` and `qpm s qmod`.
 To copy changes to your quest without a qmod, run `qpm s copy`.

-#### Installing vcpkg

-Install [vcpkg](https://learn.microsoft.com/en-us/vcpkg/get_started/get-started?pivots=shell-cmd#1---set-up-vcpkg) and set the `VCPKG_ROOT` environment variable.

-Run `vcpkg install` in this directory.
-This will download protobuf and websocketpp for the qmod.
-It may take a while.

-Run `pwsh ./make-proto.ps1` to generate the protobuf headers.

-> Make sure there are no spaces in the paths to vcpkg or the project directory.
+> [!TIP]
+> For code editing, opening the `qmod` directory instead of the root project in your editor is recommended.

 ### Client app

 Install [pnpm](https://pnpm.io/installation) and [rust](https://www.rust-lang.org/tools/install).

-If modifying the protobuf schemas, [install vcpkg](#installing-vcpkg) and run `make-proto-ts.ps1` instead of `make-proto.ps1`.

-Run `pnpm install` and `pnpm tauri dev`.
+In the `app` directory, run `pnpm install` and `pnpm tauri dev`.
 This will start up both the web frontend and the rust backend, and launch the app when both are ready.

+If modifying the protobuf schemas, follow the steps to build the quest mod after running `pnpm install`, and the Typescript protobuf files will also be updated.

 #### Node frontend